To understand dating and sexual dynamics, you need to understand the sexual marketplace.

 In part, commitment is the measure to which a man promises to make his resources available to her.

-And of course, she wants to see “proofs” that the commitment is true and not just verbal.
+And of course, she wants to see “proof” that the commitment is true and not just verbal.
+Enter gifts, dinners, wining, and dining, picking her up, investing time in her, etc., etc.

 We can also speculate that women evolved a set of tools and behaviors apt at controlling their relationships so that they could more easily control men, together with their support and resources.